rodrigoespeso/spring-boot-international-bank/Readme.md

 # Spring Boot Rest Exercise

+This is a Spring Boot development exercise that I did (actually still working on it) encouraged by some recruiter seeking for new employees.

 ### Development Guide & Notes

 · Step 0.
 Analysis; Database model design; research about money transfers and currency conversion; write this guide.